NCOWS, 4225 Fleur Dr., Suite # 207, Des Moines, IA 50231, Phone 319-277-6839

 The National Congress of Old West Shootists is governed by a Territorial Congress, or Board of Directors, consisting of fifteen Territorial Senators, elected by the entire membership to staggered three-year terms, and any number of Territorial Representatives, one elected by and from each NCOWS Posse for one-year terms.
 National officers are elected by and from within the Territorial Congress, and consist of the Marshal (President), Deputy Marshal(Vice President), Secretary, Banker (Treasurer), and Judge (Chief Range Officer), as well as the appointed office of Editor.
 These officers makeup the Executive Committee.
 Territorial Senators and Representatives also appoint an official Delegate to sit on the Executive Committee.

-Front Row: Representative Delegate Tom Spanton, Banker Joe Ray, Secretary Patrick Postell.
+Representative Delegate Tom Spanton, Judge Dart Liebrandt, Banker Joe Ray.

 SENATORS